cal-poly-dxhub/Waterboard_TMDL_Alexa_Skill/readme.md

 - **Getting the code into AWS**\
 \
 In order to get this Alexa skill functional, both the AWS Developer Center and \
-Alexa Developer Console need to be utilized from [here](https://developer.amazon.com).
+Alexa Developer Portal need to be utilized from [here](https://developer.amazon.com).
 I'll break down both \
 of these areas to show where the given code goes, and how it can be supplemented \
 by the Alexa Developer Console. \
-...
+- Alexa Developer Console: \
+\
+...\
+\
+- AWS Developer Center: \
+\
+Within this portal, access the Lambda function service and create a function. \
+from there, the zip file containing the given files can be uploaded under the \
+*Function code* window on the lambda function page.
+Then, connect the Alexa \
+Skill to this lambda function by selecting *Alexa Skills Kit* from the triggers \
+at the top of the page, and enter the Skill ID found under *Endpoint* in the \
+Alexa Developer Portal.
+At this point, the lambda function is equipped with \
+the necessary code to execute, and a connection to its corresponding front-end \
+Alexa Skill. \
+\
+The last two tasks to complete involve giving the lambda function an execution \
+role and a network to operate on. ...